 - If a party was physically incapable of entering into the marital state, a petition to void the marriage must be filed by the “injured” party within four years of the date of marriage.

-For more information about legal separation or annulments in San Diego, contact our attorneys today for a free consultation.
+For more information about legal separation or annulments in San Diego, contact our attorneys today for a consultation.
 If your case involves children, view our child custody and child support pages for information on divorce and legal separation’s effect on them.